Aigerim-Zh/Yelp-Project/README.md

   - [Here](Stages.md) you can read a detailed description of every classification model and method we tested, and their comparisons.
   - All the code for classification models is saved [here](Machine_Learning_Models).

-**To note**: Initial experimental stages of the Machine Learning process were conducted using tables that were merged using Pandas and read directly from CSV files.
+**To note:** Initial experimental stages of the Machine Learning process were conducted using tables that were merged using Pandas and read directly from CSV files.
 The data for the final model had **24,739 observations** and yielded **66.85% accuracy**.

 Subsequently, some of the observations had damaged address entries and had to be dropped during the SQL table merge in the **Database Creation** stage.